muschellij2/cluster_rstudio/README.md

 }
 ```

+## How to use these on the cluster
 How do you use these?
 Either a) Make a file in `~/` like `~/Rsubmit.sh` and then run `source ~/Rsubmit.sh` in your `~/.bash_profile` (recommended) or b) copy and paste them in your `~/.bash_profile` (it's your life).
 Even better, put this in your `~/.bash_profile`:
 ```bash